-When you check your emails and notice that brands reached out to you about a collaboration, it’s easy to get excited and think about those free products and cash coming in.
+Whenever you receive an email from a brand, it’s easy to get excited and think about free products and potential compensation coming in.
 However, before you say yes, it’s best to do your research.
-The last thing you want to do is accept brand partnerships that you don’t want to be a part of.
+The last thing you want to do is accept brand partnerships that aren’t the best fit for your brand and audience.

 There are a variety of reasons why you should turn down a brand partnership.
-That’s what we’ll be discussing in this post!
+We’ll be discussing them in this post!

 Another thing to consider is whether or not the brand would be a good fit for your audience.
-If you featured this product/service on your page, would it make sense to them and catch their attention?
+If you featured them on your page, would it make sense and catch their attention?
 Or would they look at you sideways and know you did it for money?

 Not Within Your Niche